 This lecture offers highly relevant concepts for modeling, analyzing, implementing, and controlling business processes with information and communication technology.
-Participants will be offered highly relevant business knowledge as well as the methodological foundations from an information systems perspective to successfully design and manage business process.
+Participants will be offered business knowledge as well as the methodological foundations from an information systems perspective to successfully design and manage business process.

-After completing the class students should be able to

-- recognize the significance of process management - desing and improve business processes by using particular techniques and tools - analyze the structure and behaviour of dynamic objects in processes - understand how business process can be supported with information technology - control business process from time, capacity, and cost perspective
+After completing the class students should be able to recognize the significance of process management, designg and improve business processes by using particular techniques and tools, analyze the structure and behavior of dynamic objects in processes, understand how business processes can be supported with information technology, and control business processes from time, capacity, and cost perspectives-